joshua691/Blue-LED-Cube/README.md

 - **Other:** Breadboard prototyping, soldering

 ## Project Structure
-- The LEDs in each column have a common anode.
-16 anode columns each connected to a pin on a 74HC595 shift register
+- **Columns:** Each of the 16 LED columns shares a common anode, each connected to a pin on a 74HC595 shift register.
-- The LEDs in each layer have a common cathode.
-4 transistors used to select which ones to connect to GND.
-Others are open circuits.
-Gates connected to Arduino pins.
+- **Layers:** Each of the 4 layers shares a common cathode, controlled by transistors to select which layer is grounded.
+- **Control:** Arduino pins drive the shift registers and transistors to create multiplexed animation.